merenlab/anvio.org/tutorials/trichodesmium-tutorial/chapter-2.md

 {:.figure-caption}
 This figure was made with a dendrogram radius of 4500.
 You can change the radius in the Options tab.

 Now that you have made some modifications to your interactive figure, it would be a good idea to save those settings.
-The aesthetics of a figure are saved in a "State", and you will find a button on the bottom left of the interface to save it.
+The aesthetics of a figure are saved in a "state", and you will find a button on the bottom left of the interface to save it.
 You can store multiple states for the same pangenome (different colors, different layers being displayed, etc).
 The state called `default` will always be the one displayed when you start an interactive interface.
 The state can also be exported/imported from the terminal with the programs {% include PROGRAM name="anvi-export-state" %} and {% include PROGRAM name="anvi-import-state" %}.

 You can spend some time getting familiar with the interface and all the possible customisation options.
 For instance, here is the pangenome figure I made: